Educational content only. Not medical advice. Consult a healthcare provider for personal guidance.

 Dopamine dysfunction: The brain uses dopamine to regulate movement.
 In RLS, dopamine signaling appears to be disrupted, particularly in the evening when dopamine levels naturally decline.
 This may explain why symptoms follow a circadian pattern.

 Iron deficiency in the brain: Iron is essential for dopamine production.
 Research consistently shows that people with RLS have lower iron levels in specific brain regions, even when their blood iron levels appear normal.
 This is why checking ferritin levels is critical — brain iron can be low even with "normal" blood tests.
+For a deeper look at this connection, see The Role of Iron in Restless Legs Syndrome.

 Genetics: RLS has a strong genetic component.
 More than 60% of people with RLS have a family member with the condition.
 Several gene variants have been identified that increase susceptibility.